The WHO Report On COVID-19's Origins Shows We May Never Know Where The Coronavirus Came From

 This is the explanation favored most strongly by the WHO–China team, rated as “likely to very likely” in the new report.

-As the Chinese authorities investigated the initial outbreak in Wuhan in December 2019, scrutiny fell on the Huanan Seafood Market in the city, connected to an early cluster of cases.
-Although mainly a seafood market, live animals and frozen meat were also sold at stalls in the 12-acre site.
+As the Chinese authorities investigated the initial outbreak in Wuhan in December 2019, scrutiny fell on the city's Huanan Seafood Market, which was connected to an early cluster of cases.
+Although the 12-acre site is mainly a seafood market, live animals and frozen meat were also sold at stalls.

-After the market was closed at the beginning of January, investigators in full PPE swabbed every available surface, sampled the remaining carcasses, and even tested sewage from the site.
+After the market was closed at the beginning of January, investigators in full personal protective equipment swabbed every available surface, sampled the remaining carcasses, and even tested sewage from the site.
 They found widespread evidence of SARS-CoV-2 on surfaces, consistent with contamination by infected people, animals, or animal products, but no evidence of the virus in the remaining animals or carcasses.

-Given that there is evidence that the virus was circulating elsewhere in Wuhan in December 2019, it could well be that the market was contaminated by infected people, rather than being the source of the outbreak.
+Given the evidence that the virus was circulating elsewhere in Wuhan in December 2019, it could well be that the market was contaminated by infected people, rather than being the source of the outbreak.

-But if SARS-CoV-2 did infect people via an intermediate species, it would fit with the precedent of two related coronaviruses that have jumped into people, each setting off a global health scare.
+But if SARS-CoV-2 did infect people via an intermediate species, it would fit with the precedent of two related coronaviruses that have jumped to people, each setting off a global health scare.

-SARS, which emerged in Guangdong province, southern China, in November 2002, spread to more than two dozen countries, killing 774 people by the end of July 2003.
+SARS, which emerged in South China's Guangdong province in November 2002, spread to more than two dozen countries, killing 774 people by the end of July 2003.
 By October that year, very similar viruses had been found in palm civets in live-animal markets in Guangdong.
-These common cat-like carnivores are farmed and sold for food, and are now believed to be the intermediate host from which SARS jumped to people.
+These common catlike carnivores are farmed and sold for food and are now believed to be the intermediate host from which SARS jumped to people.

 MERS emerged in Saudi Arabia in September 2012.
 Cases have since turned up in 27 countries, and the virus has so far killed 882 people.
 Within a year of the disease’s discovery, scientists had used antibody testing to show that there was widespread infection of dromedary camels in Oman.
 The virus was later found in camels across the Middle East and Africa, establishing this common domestic animal as the likely intermediary host.

-Note: This story has been updated to include a statement from the US State Department.